Mitchell Pearce: Newcastle Knights (2018-2021)

-2020

 Pearce played 21 games for Newcastle in the 2020 NRL season as the club reached the finals for the first time since 2013.
 Pearce played in the club's elimination final loss against South Sydney.

-2021

 In January 2021, Pearce stepped down as Newcastle captain after he allegedly sent text messages of a sexual nature to a female Newcastle staff member.

 In round 3 of the 2021 NRL season, he played his 300th first grade game in Newcastle's loss against the Wests Tigers.
 The following week, Pearce was taken from the field with a pectoral injury in Newcastle's defeat to St. George Illawarra.

-In round 24, Pearce kicked a field goal for Newcastle in the final minute of play which won the game for the club 15-14 over the Gold Coast.
+In round 24, Pearce kicked a field goal for Newcastle in the final minute of play which won the game for the club 15–14 over the Gold Coast.
 The victory meant Newcastle would qualify for the finals.

 On 27 October, Pearce requested a release from the final year of his Newcastle contract to join Super League side Catalans Dragons in 2022.
 The request release was granted on 15 November.

-2022
+Catalan Dragons (2022-2023)

-In round 1 of the 2022 Super League season, Pearce made his club debut for Catalans Dragons where they lost 28-8 against St Helens R.F.C.
+In round 1 of the 2022 Super League season, Pearce made his club debut for Catalans Dragons where they lost 28–8 against St Helens R.F.C.

 Pearce finished the 2022 season scoring ten tries in 23 games.
 Pearce played in Catalans elimination final loss to Leeds.